shiva/blog/content/posts/2026/from-digger-to-deepseek.md

 Mucking around with these numbers revealed some unexpected wins, and the stark reality of why we need massive billion-dollar datacenter build-outs to run giant inference workloads.
 Here is how the Mac Mini silicon actually stacked up:

 ### The Tiny Giant: Llama 3.2 (3B)
 Llama 3.2 is the GOAT—or at least, the best ungulate.
-It didn't just win on speed; it took **#1 overall in quality at 93%**, outscoring models four times its size.
+It took **#1 overall in quality at 93%**, outscoring models four times its size and was the fastest model.

 Because it’s so small, the whole thing stays comfortably in cache.
 It clocked a "blistering" **43.9 Tokens Per Second (TPS)** on short prompts and maintained a snappy, sub-550ms Time to First Token (TTFT).
 For local workflows on constrained hardware, a highly optimized tiny model punches way above its weight class.